Arts & Crafts Architecture: Craftsman, Prairie & Four-square Houses

 August 18, 1945

-On August 18, 1945, an incendiary bomb attached to a paper balloon that had floated across the Pacific and halfway across the United States exploded above the corner of 50th and Underwood in Omaha's Dundee neighborhod with a loud bang and bright flash.
+An incendiary bomb attached to a paper balloon that had floated across the Pacific and halfway across the United States in a jet stream exploded above the corner of 50th and Underwood in Omaha's Dundee neighborhood with a loud bang and bright flash.
 It did no damage but woke up most of the neighborhood and set dogs to howling for miles around.

 The incendiary bomb was attached to a large hydrogen-filled balloon set adrift across the Pacific as part of a Japanese army plan to set West Coast cities ablaze.